"

 Changing time signatures make the hemiola more clear with accents every three beats and every two beats.

 Examples 7.4.2 and 7.4.3 sound the same.
-The quarter note beat stays constant throughout.
-The hemiola becomes clear when the time signature and bar lines change.
+The quarter note beat remains steady throughout.
+The hemiola becomes evident when the time signature and bar lines change.
 Mozart writes a hemiola in Example 7.4.4.

 Example 7.4.4.
 Hemiola in Mozart,[29] Piano Sonata No. 12 in F Major, K. 332, i – Allegro

-• In measures 62-63, the triple meter is blatant, as Mozart marks the accented downbeats with forte.
-Beats two and three immediately drop down to piano.
+• In measures 62-63, the triple meter is clear, with Mozart marking the accented downbeats as forte.
+Beats two and three then immediately drop to piano.

-• On the third beat of measure 64, the pattern is broken with a surprising forte on beat three.
+• On the third beat of measure 64, the pattern is interrupted by a sudden forte on beat three.

 • Two beats later, on the second beat of measure 65, the next forte occurs.

-• In measure 66, the original triple meter resumes.
+• In measure 66, the original triple meter returns.

-In Example 7.4.4, the triple meter switches temporarily to 2/4, resulting in a hemiola.
-With the contrast of dynamics, the hemiola is made even more clear.
+In Example 7.4.4, the triple meter briefly shifts to ôµ, producing a hemiola.
+The contrast in dynamics emphasizes the hemiola even further.

-When a hemiola occurs at the same time as the meter that is written, it created a polymeter.
-While a polyrhythm retains the beat while different divisions occur simultaneously, a polymeter is when two meters occur simultaneously.
-Observe the following melody by Johann Strauss.
+When a hemiola occurs alongside the written meter, it creates a polymeter.
+While a polyrhythm maintains the beat with different divisions happening simultaneously, a polymeter occurs when two meters happen simultaneously.
+Look at the following melody by Johann Strauss in Example 7.4.5.

 Example 7.4.5.
 Two beats per measure: Strauss,[30] Frülingsstimmen Waltz, Op.
 410

-The melody in Example 7.4.5 clearly shows two beats per measure with the downbeat receiving the accent.
-However, this is not what Strauss wrote.
-Strauss wrote this duple melody over a triple-meter accompaniment (Example 7.4.6).
+The melody in Example 7.4.5 clearly shows two beats per measure with the downbeat accented.
+However, this is not what Strauss notates.
+Strauss composed this duple melody over a triple-meter accompaniment (Example 7.4.6).

 Example 7.4.6.
 Polymeter with hemiola: Strauss, Frülingsstimmen (Voices of Spring) Waltz, op.
 410